Featured Content

 Why KPI design fails: formula incompleteness

-A KPI is an indicator, not a goal — and that distinction is where better KPI design begins.
+A KPI is an indicator, not a goal, and that distinction is where better KPI design begins.
 The distinction sounds obvious until you watch a management team spend forty minutes in a review discussing whether the metric is 0.3 points above or below a threshold, without once asking what the metric is actually trying to indicate.

 Business Performance Management literature has documented this failure for decades.
-One failure mode has a name most analysts know: Goodhart’s Law — when a measure becomes a target, it ceases to be a good measure.
-That version is about gaming.
-But this post is about a quieter problem: formula incompleteness.
-The metric was never designed to game.
-It was simply built to answer one question, and over time that question became the only question anyone asked.
+Goodhartâs Law is the version most analysts know: when a measure becomes a target, it ceases to be a good measure.
+Formula incompleteness is a related but quieter problem.
+The metric was simply built to answer one question, and over time that question became the only question anyone asked.
 The goal had other dimensions.
 The formula did not.

 Before and after